 - Bounce means that it will change direction and going back through the list in the direction it came from.

 When a new Cycle button is defined, it will always start on the first item in the configuration file, and move "up" (i.e. every press move to the next item in the list).
-You can at any time change direction by holding the button pressed for more than one second.

 - Midi Out port